marklogic/flux/docs/getting-started.md

 ### Exporting to S3

 NT allows for data to be exported easily to S3, with the same approach working for importing data as well.
 You can reference an S3 bucket path via the "s3a://" prefix.
-The `--s3AddCredentials` argument will then use the AWS SDK to access your
-AWS credentials; please see the
+The `--s3AddCredentials` option will then use the AWS SDK to access your AWS credentials; please see the
 [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for information on how to configure your credentials.